Hunter S. Thompson was born 18 July 1937 and died on 20 February 2005.

 A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.

 If I’d written all the truth I knew for the past ten years, about 600 people – including me – would be rotting in prison cells from Rio to Seattle today.
-Absolute truth is a very rare and dangerous commodity in the context of professional journalism.
+Absolute truth is a scarce and dangerous commodity in the context of professional journalism.

 America… just a nation of two hundred million used car salesmen with all the money we need to buy guns and no qualms about killing anybody else in the world who tries to make us uncomfortable.